technofocus-pte/fortifydatasecpurvwprv/Lab Guides/Lab 9/Lab 9 – Exploring the capabilities of Adaptive Protection.md

 Task 2 – Exploring Default DLP policies for each of the risk levels of Adaptive Protection.

-1. Under Adaptive Protection, select DLP Policesand select Adaptive Protection Policy for Endpoint DLP.
+1. Under Adaptive Protection, select DLP Polices and select Adaptive Protection Policy for Endpoint DLP.

 ![BrokenImage](./media/image6.png)